aenoboa1/ML_Zoomcamp-Capstone-Project/readme.md

+## Fruit Type Classification Project 🍉🍌🥭
 ## Introduction

-In the following capstone project, I decided to do an image classification task of different kinds of fruits using the [fruits-360](https://link) dataset, which provides <b> 131! </b> types of differents fruits, with some that may look pretty similar to the human eye, the dataset also presents the fruit images without any background , thus making it somewhat easier to train.
+In the following capstone project for the Machine Learning Zoomcamp from **Alexey Grigorev** , I decided to do an image classification task of different kinds of fruits using the [fruits-360](https://link) dataset, which provides <b> 131! </b> types of differents fruits, with some that may look pretty similar to the human eye, the dataset also presents the fruit images without any background , thus making it somewhat easier to train.